npklein/metabrain/deconvolution/README.md

 This step also performs marker gene extractions, marker gene factorization, and partial deconvolution; all being part of the covariate matrix creation.

  Other decommissioned steps involve masking the sample identifiers of the matrices, as well as creating groupings of non-NA containing eQTLs, and a correlation matrix for z-score comparison.
+This is no longer used.

 Settings: [default_settings.json](matrix_preparation/settings/default_settings.json)
 Syntax: